aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 - [RelativeVerticalAlignment](https://apireference.aspose.com/net/words/aspose.words.tables/table/properties/relativeverticalalignment)
 - [AbsoluteVerticalDistance](https://apireference.aspose.com/net/words/aspose.words.tables/table/properties/absoluteverticaldistance).

 The alignment and distance horizontally and vertically are combined properties and one can reset the other.
 For example, while setting RelativeHorizontalAlignment, it will reset AbsoluteHorizontalDistance to its default value and vice versa.
 The same is the case with vertical positioning.
-The following code example shows how to set the position of the floating table.
+The following code example demonstrates how to set the position of the floating table.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-TablePosition-SetFloatingTablePosition.cs" >}}

 ## Working with Alternative Text of Table

 The title and description of the table provide alternative text-based representations of the information contained in the table.
-MS Word allows setting this information (*Right-click the table, click Table Properties, click the Alt Text tab, and then set the title and description of the table*).
+MS Word enables setting this information (*Right-click the table, click Table Properties, click the Alt Text tab, and then set the title and description of the table*).
 With Aspose.Words you can achieve this by using Table.Title and Table.Description properties.
 These properties are meaningful for ISO/IEC 29500 compliant DOCX documents.
 When saved to pre-ISO/IEC 29500 formats, these properties are ignored.
-The following code example demonstrates how to set the table's title and description properties.
+The following code example shows how to set the table's title and description properties.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-ApplyFormatting-SetTableTitleandDescription.cs" >}}